Does my baby cry too much?

 • Structural weakness within the infants stomach/diaphragm area

-Treatment choices are limited, however most follow the mainstream route suggested by their GP, usually involves drug therapy or just waiting for their baby to ‘outgrow’ it.
+Treatment choices are limited, however most follow the mainstream route suggested by their GP, usually involving drug therapy or just waiting for their baby to ‘outgrow’ it.
 As Chiropractors we believe many symptoms may be influenced by nerve irritation, causing disrupted signals along the nerves pathway, somewhere between the brain and digestive organs.

 How can babies present who cry excessively?